 On presentation of the committee's report to the House by the chair, the practice is for the report to be ordered to be made a Parliamentary Paper.
 The House may then order that it be taken into consideration at the next sitting or on a specified day.
-In order that Members may consider the report and the questions of privilege involved, the practice of the House has been to consider the report at a future time, that in cases where persons have been found by the committee to be guilty of committing a breach of privilege or contempt, early consideration is usually given by the House.
+In order that Members may consider the report and the questions of privilege involved, the practice of the House has been to consider the report at a future time, the practice of the House has been to consider the report at a future time, the practice of the House has been found by the committee to be guilty of committing a breach of privilege or contempt, early consideration is usually given by the House.
+However, seven sitting days notice must be given for any motion that makes a finding of contempt or that imposes any sanction for contempt.

 If consideration is made an order of the day for a future day, the order of the day takes precedence over other notices and orders of the day.
 Alternatively, consideration of a report may be scheduled by informal means and a motion moved by leave in connection with it.
+287